apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

 let batches = df.collect().await?;
 ```

-You can also use stream output to iterate the `RecordBatch`
+You can also use stream output to incrementally generate output one `RecordBatch` at a time

 ```rust
 let ctx = SessionContext::new();